-Netanyahu says Israel ready for any scenario after Hezbollah clash
+Netanyahu: Israel ready for any scenario after Hezbollah clash

-JERUSALEM/BEIRUT (Reuters) - Prime Minister Benjamin Netanyahu said on Sunday that Israel was prepared for any scenario after a cross-border clash with Lebanon’s Hezbollah but neither side seemed eager for another conflict.
+JERUSALEM/BEIRUT (Reuters) - Prime Minister Benjamin Netanyahu said on Sunday that Israel was prepared for any scenario after a cross-border clash with Lebanon’s Hezbollah, but neither side seemed eager for another conflict.

-Israel’s military said anti-tank missiles from Lebanon targeted an army base and vehicles and that it responded with fire into southern Lebanon, after a week of growing tension raised fears of a new war with long-time enemy Hezbollah.
+Israel’s military said anti-tank missiles from Lebanon targeted an army base and vehicles.
+It responded with fire into southern Lebanon, after a week of growing tension raised fears of a new war with long-time enemy Hezbollah.

-Lebanon’s Iran-backed Hezbollah movement said its fighters destroyed an Israeli military vehicle, killing and wounding those inside.
-Israel’s military said there were no casualties.
+The Iran-backed Hezbollah movement said its fighters destroyed an Israeli military vehicle, killing and wounding those inside.
+Israel said there were no casualties.

-Netanyahu, whose re-election campaign ahead of a poll less than three weeks away could have been complicated by war in the north, signaled business as usual after the hostilities erupted along he frontier with Lebanon.
+Netanyahu, whose re-election campaign ahead of a poll less than three weeks away could have been complicated by war in the north, signaled business as usual after the hostilities erupted along the frontier with Lebanon.

 The Israeli leader kept to his regular schedule, commenting on the security situation, in Hebrew only, at the start of a meeting with Honduras’ visiting president, and did not take questions from reporters.